Published on

 Blue glowing LED on the jacket

-The ‘Thermomo-jacket’ is a simple wearable thermometer that represents the temperature inside the jacket as different hues of colour.
-At around 10 degrees Celcius the LED lights blue.
-It’s nice and warm in my house, so I took a quick walk in the winter air before taking this photo.
+The 'Thermomo-jacket' is a wearable thermometer that represents the temperature inside the jacket as different hues of colour.
+It demonstrates Justy's ability to combine embedded electronics, microcontroller programming, and physical prototyping into a single functioning garment.
+At around 10 degrees Celsius the LED lights blue.
+Justy took a quick walk in the winter air before taking this photo to get the reading down.
 Brrrr!

 Cyan glowing LED on the jacket